Geetha63/MS-Teams-Scripts/Send Notification to Selected Audience and Direct them to a Deep Link  App/README.md

 # Procedure to run the script

-   To excute `Add App to Teams and Tenant` download/copy and paste the script into powershell
+   To excute `Send Notification to Selected Audience and Direct them to a Deep Link App` download/copy and paste the script into powershell

-   Provide the input parameters OwnerPrincipalName, AppName, Client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script
+   Provide the input parameters Client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script

-   Please provide the global administrator credentials or Teams administrator credentials to `Connect-microsoftteams`

    Now script will redirect to web page for login